Size-Driven Quantum Phase Transitions

 \keywords{}

 The thermodynamic limit of many-body quantum Hamiltonians is the predominant mathematical tool used to study macroscopic properties of physical systems.
-A common approach is to analyse a growing sequence of finite system sizes---numerically or experimentally---and then extrapolate the characteristics of interest to the macroscopic limit~\cite{samaj2013introduction}.
-This approach has been proven highly successful in numerous cases~\cite{LandauLifshitzVolume5, march1992electron,domb1983phase,Pirvu2012,Tagliacozzo2008}.
-On the other hand, it has been shown that e.g.\ determining whether a system is gapped or gapless in the thermodynamic limit is an undecidable problem~\cite{Spectralgapundecidability}.
-In order to correctly extrapolate the thermodynamic properties of a physical model, it is important to distinguish and recognise features that are a consequence of \emph{finite-size effects}, i.e.\ properties of the model which are not present in the thermodynamic limit but appear as a by-product of conditions which only hold for systems sizes smaller than some threshold.
+In order to understand the properties of a physical model, it is important to distinguish and recognise features that are a consequence of \emph{finite-size effects}, i.e.\ properties of the model which are not present in the thermodynamic limit but appear as a by-product of conditions which only hold for systems sizes smaller than some threshold.
 While some finite-size effects only produce small perturbations of the real model, this is not always the case.
 For example, relevant finite size effects for the distinct behaviour of antiferromagnets on even or odd system sizes have been proposed in~\cite{Lounis} and recently observed experimentally in~\cite{Guidi}.

 In this work we show that finite-size effects can in fact be dominant at arbitrary length scales, to the point of completely obscuring the physics of the thermodynamic limit.
 This phenomenon occurs not just in pathological examples, but even e.g.\ for translationally invariant Hamiltonians on low-dimensional spins arranged on a square lattice.